Free shipping on orders over $100

 3. Functional Performance

-Tapioca syrup acts as a binder, moisture retainer, and crystallization inhibitor in baked goods and snack bars.
+Acts as a binder, moisture retainer, and crystallization inhibitor in baked goods and snacks.

 4. Corn-Free Alternative